mbarazandeh110/bloomfilter/README.md

 ## Configuration

-Just add the extra config at your backend:
+set the environment variable REDIS_PASSWORD="YOUR_REDIS_PASS" and add the extra config at your backend:

 ```
 "github_com/devopsfaith/bloomfilter": {
   "HashName": "hash-name",
-  "Password": "passowrd",
   "Address": "ip:port",
   "TokenKeys": ["tokenkey1"]
 },